 In some ways the second coin is even more fascinating, in that it appears on the observe to have a symbol that is quite precisely like the Talpiot “Jesus” tomb facade, including the top little “chimney” that Simcha has emphasized in his post.
 The editors find it totally unique and don’t even hazard a guess as to its meaning and significance.
 The three dots to the left of the symbol add all the more to the intrigue.
 It is from the same period, badly struck, copper, and described thus:

 During the First Crusade, on December 4, 1110, Sidon was captured by King Baldwin of Jerusalem and King Sigurd of Norway.
 It became the center of the Lordship of Sidon, an important seigneury in the Kingdom of Jerusalem.
-Under the crusaders, Sidon was sacked several times and nearly destroyed by the Saracens in 1249, and again by the Mongols in 1260.
-About month after the capture of Acre in late spring 1291, Al-Ashraf Khalil sent a force led by Emir al-Shuja’i to Sidon.
 The Knights Templar had moved their treasure to Sidon and taken refuge inside a sea castle on an isle about 90 meters from the shore.
-When the Sultan’s forces began to build a bridge the knights escaped by sea and crusader rule of Sidon ended.
+The Sultan Al-Ashraf Khalil forces began to build a bridge the knights escaped by sea and crusader rule of Sidon ended.
 The fabric and crudeness in design of the anonymous copper pieces, such as this coin, put them in into a similar time frame as the anonymous copper of Tripoli and Antioch, perhaps during the Mongol invasions of the 1250s or perhaps later.

-There is a much earlier coin of William I “The Conquerer” (1066-1087), minted around 1070 that seems to show the King wearing some kind of crown but with a “temple” like facade behind his head that has some similarities to the Chevron and circle imagery.
+There is a much earlier coin of William I “The Conqueror” (1066-1087), minted around 1070 that seems to show the King wearing some kind of crown but with a “temple” like facade behind his head that has some similarities to the Chevron and circle imagery.
+I can’t really see much similarity to the Talpiot tomb chevron.